youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 <img style="border:1px solid black" src="/images/pwmfordummies/RaphaelKit.png" align="center" width="600" height="300"/>
 <figcaption align="left"><center><i style="color:black;">Sunfounder Ultimate Starter/Raphael kit</i></center></figcaption>

 You will also need some basic C  and Go programming knowledge as well as familiarity with logging on to a Raspberry Pi terminal, or into the desktop GUI that comes with some OS versions.
 Depending on the approach you take, you may need to connect a keyboard and monitor to the Raspberry Pi.
 I simply SSH into the Pi.
-You'll also need familiarity with how to use an editor like Vi or nano.
+You'll also need familiarity with how to use an editor like vim or nano.

 To compile and run the C program you'll need the WiringPi[^4] [^19] library.
 It's easy to get: